tweag/python-monorepo-example/2019-10-09-bazel-cabal-stack.md

 The above generates a `BUILD` file behind the scenes with one `haskell_cabal_library` per package listed in the `packages` attribute and any transitive dependencies thereof.
-The result is essentially the output of `stack dot`, which outputs a dependency graph in a form cromulent for Bazel.
+The result is essentially the output of `stack dot`, which outputs a dependency graph munged into a form cromulent for Bazel.
 This means that Bazel sees the same dependency graph as Stack does, and can therefore parallelize the build on multiple cores in exactly the same way Stack does.
 But because this is